No products available yet

 Culture: Show auriculas are usually grown in pots and kept sheltered from excess wet in the winter such as in a cold greenhouse or in pots on an outside window ledge.
 They will need some looking after to produce good flowers, including a careful watering and feeding schedule.

-For more information on growing Show Edged auriculas please consult our section on Auriculas.
+For more information on growing Show Edged auriculas please consult our section on Show auriculas.

 Stay tuned!
 More products will be shown here as they are added.